Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 3. Calls the  `CollectObservations()` function for each agent in the scene.
 4. Uses each agent's Brain class to decide on the agent's next action.
 5. Calls your subclass's `AcademyAct()` function.
-6. Calls the `AgentAct()` function for each agent in the scene, passing in the action chosen by the agent's brain.
+6. Calls the `AgentAction()` function for each agent in the scene, passing in the action chosen by the agent's brain.
 (This function is not called if the agent is done.)
 7. Calls the agent's `AgentOnDone()` function if the agent has reached its `Max Step` count or has otherwise marked itself as `done`.
 Optionally, you can set an agent to restart if it finishes before the end of an episode.
 In this case, the Academy calls the `AgentReset()` function.
 8. When the Academy reaches its own `Max Step` count, it starts the next episode again by calling your Academy subclass's `AcademyReset()` function.

 To create a training environment, extend the Academy and Agent classes to implement the above methods.
-The `Agent.CollectObservations()` and `Agent.AgentAct()` functions are required; the other methods are optional — whether you need to implement them or not depends on your specific scenario.
+The `Agent.CollectObservations()` and `Agent.AgentAction()` functions are required; the other methods are optional — whether you need to implement them or not depends on your specific scenario.

 **Note:** The API used by the Python PPO training process to communicate with and control the Academy during training can be used for other purposes as well.
 For example, you could use the API to use Unity as the simulation engine for your own machine learning algorithms.
 See [External ML API](Python-API.md) for more information.